arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 **Exam format.**

 - The exam will be an oral exam of approximately 10-15 minutes (extended time can be provided if needed).
-- It will be conducted online via Slack.
+- It will be conducted online via Slack or onsite in Kalmar campus.
-- The exam will consist of 5 questions based on the course material.
+- The exam will consist of 5 questions based on the 1-4 labs and course material.
 - To pass, you need to answer at least 3 questions correctly.
 - If you feel unsure about a question, you may ask to skip to the next one to maximize your time.
-- You must bring your ID card, and your eyes must remain focused on the camera.
 - The exam will take place during week 22, and there will be two separate sessions for the oral exam.
 - You can register for the exam during week 20-21.

+The oral exam will be similar to an informal presentation, where I want you to explain what you have learned from the labs and the course materials.

 ## Grades distributions